-Secure regular access to wheat & rye in both quality and quantity
+Secure regular access to wheat, rye and oat in both quality and quantity

 Good knowledge of European markets for wheat, rye and oat (production, stocks and outlets) and their respective qualities is vital for the flour millers.
 Due to market volatility and unpredictable climate conditions, millers and farmers must be provided with coherent tools to manage extreme volatility risks and also protect plant health, whether for food or feed purposes.

-The first food users of domestic wheat & rye
+The first food users of domestic wheat, rye and oat

-The European Flour Millers are the largest single food users of domestic wheat and rye.
+The European Flour Millers are the largest single food users of domestic wheat, rye and oat.
 Since milling is a continuous process, flour millers need to secure a regular access to their agricultural raw materials in both quantity and quality.